ProjetsPL/treehouse-theme/collections/_posts/us/open-living-room-ideas-living-and-dining-room-combo.md

 description: "Looking for living room ideas? \U0001F6CB️ How about an open living room with dining area? \U0001F449 Come and take a look at the trendiest dining and living room designs!"
-intro: Creating a living room and dining room combo becomes a popular interior design.
+intro: Creating a living room and dining room combo is a popular interior design.
   Open floor plan is a perfect solution both for small and large homes.
-While many consider implementing such an innovative design, separating living and dining area in one room might be difficult.
+While many consider implementing such an innovative design, separating living and dining area in one room might be tricky.
 Wondering if an open living room is for you?
-Take a look and inspire yourself with functional and trendy designs you can find below.
+Take a look and inspire yourself with functional and trendy designs below.
 Find a perfect one that matches your individual taste!
 image: "/uploads/31597166847_efe76fb982_k.jpg"
 related_products: []
 published: false